COPYRIGHT © JANUARY 2001, ALL RIGHTS RESERVED. To obtain specific information regarding

 - ORDER: carnivora.
 FAMILY: felidae.- GENUS: prionailurus. -SPECIES: bengalensis

-(the vertebrata category, under subphylum, referes to all species with vertebra, that is, the fishes,
+(the subphylum category refers to all species with vertebra, that is, the fishes, amphibians,

-amphibians, reptiles, birds, and mammals, but does not appear in many taxonomic listings)
+reptiles, birds, and mammals, but it is often not included in many taxonomic listings)

 *ALC SUBSPECIES